BU-AdS/2D-LongRange-Ising/README.md

 #### Non-local

-The non-local routines use and exact form of the Wolff algorithm as described here https://arxiv.org/abs/1401.6805 At present it is in a very slow serial form, but improvements will come.
-One uses the command line input `sigma` to adjust the strength of the long range interaction, as in the paper.
+The non-local routines use an exact form of the Wolff algorithm as described here https://arxiv.org/abs/1401.6805.
+It is in serial, OMP parallel, and GPU form.
+One uses the command line input `sigma` to adjust the strength of the long range interaction, as detaled in the paper.

 ## Dependencies